-21 Re Application by Michael Jools, President of the NSW Taxi Drivers Association [2006] ACompT 5 at paragraph 22.
+&lt;sup>23 Re Application by Michael Jools, President of the NSW Taxi Drivers Association [2006] ACompT 5 at paragraph 22.

-- As members of the SVHA Group, other than SVPHS, are related bodies corporate, they are able to act as a single economic entity, including engaging in the conduct the subject of the applications for authorisation.
+- facilitation of uniform operations between SVPHS and other members of the SVHA Group; and - improved input by SVPHS into negotiating processes. - 4.99.
+The ACCC considers that the public detriments likely to be generated by the authorised conduct is likely to be limited having regard to following: - As members of the SVHA Group, other than SVPHS, are related bodies corporate, they are able to act as a single economic entity, including engaging in the conduct the subject of the applications for authorisation.
 Accordingly, the scope of the proposed arrangements is limited to SVPHS participating in the arrangements.
 The addition of SVPHS to the bargaining group will not materially affect the SVHA Group's market share in any relevant market and will not significantly increase either the bargaining power of the SVHA Group as a whole or the extent of any disruption to any business that may be affected if the Group were to decide not to deal with a business. - If it were not for the anomalous structure of SVPHS, SVPHS would also be able to collectively bargain, and agree to refuse to deal with Funding Organisations and suppliers of goods and services in conjunction with the other members of the SVHA Group without requiring authorisation.
-In substance SVPHS already functions as part of the SVHA Group other than in respect of the conduct the subject of the current applicants for authorisation. - 4.99.
+In substance SVPHS already functions as part of the SVHA Group other than in respect of the conduct the subject of the current applicants for authorisation. - 4.100.
 Accordingly, the ACCC considers the public benefits that are likely to result from the authorised conduct will outweigh any likely public detriments, including any detriment from a lessening of competition that may result.
 The ACCC is therefore satisfied that the relevant authorisation tests are met.